Jimmy Bermúdez

-Jimmy Bermúdez Valencia (born 16 December 1987) is a footballer who plays as a centre back for Ecuadorian Serie A club CD Olmedo.
+Jimmy Bermúdez Valencia (born 16 December 1987) is a former professional footballer who played as a defender.
+Mainly a centre-back, he also operated as a full-back.

+Formed at Boca Juniors de Cali, Bermúdez joined Colombian giants Atlético Nacional and was loaned to Alianza Petrolera in the Categoría Primera B, where he began his professional career.
+After a second loan, this time to Atlético Bucaramanga in the Categoría Primera A, he was able to play with Atlético Nacional, winning Categoría Primera A. He later played for other Colombian clubs and for sides in Ecuador, Mexico and Equatorial Guinea.

-Born and raised in Colombia, he was a member of the Colombia national under-20 team and, as a naturalized citizen, of the Equatorial Guinea national team.
+Born and raised in Colombia to Colombian parents, Bermúdez officially played for the Colombia national under-20 team.
+He later appeared with the Equatorial Guinea national team, after people from the Central African nation liked of some of his football highlights on YouTube and contacted him via his Facebook fanpage.

 Club career

-Born in Puerto Tejada, Cauca, Bermúdez can play as center back.

 He played for LDU Loja in two editions of Copa Sudamericana (2012 and 2013).

 International career

 Baermúdez was a starter for Colombia in the 2007 South American U-20 Championship.

-In May 2013, Bermúdez was purchased by the Equatoguinean football team, which then he began to represent, received Equatoguinean citizenship and getting € 3,000 for each match played.
+In May 2013, Bermúdez was purchased by the Equatoguinean football team, which then he began to represent, received Equatoguinean citizenship and getting €3,000 for each match played.